Arapuni

+The name Arapuni derives from Ara, meaning path, and puni, meaning blocked or covered, and translates as blocked or covered path.
 The New Zealand Ministry for Culture and Heritage gives a translation of "blocked path" for Arapuni.

 The Arapuni Suspension Bridge below the dam is freely open to public.

-The name Arapuni derives from Ara, meaning path and puni, meaning blocked or covered, and translates as blocked or covered path.

 Marae

 The local Pōhara Marae is a meeting ground of the Ngāti Raukawa hapū of Ngāti Korokī and Ngāti Mahuta, the Ngāti Korokī Kahukura hapū of Ngāti Hourua, and the Waikato Tainui hapū of Ngāti Korokī and Ngāti Raukawa ki Panehākua.

 It features the Rangiātea meeting house.

 In October 2020, the Government committed $2,584,751 from the Provincial Growth Fund to upgrade the marae and 5 other Waikato Tainui marae, creating 69 jobs.